jamaybyrone/Next-Auth-Custom-Cognito/README.md

 # Next Auth Custom Cognito Signin, with additional providers.

-**NOTE** 14/11/2024 - I am in the process of switching this to postgress instead of dynamo and using datbase session
+**NOTE** 14/11/2024 - I am in the process of switching this to postgress instead of dynamo and using database session

 ## Demo